GaspardMerten/date_field/README.md

      },
    ),
    ```

-Use the DateTimeField or DateTimeFormField widget in your code, and customize it using the available
-parameters.

 ## Migration to 4.0.0 🚀

 Version 4.0.0 contains breaking changes.
 Use `dart fix` to migrate to the latest version.